anchit-chandran/ms-blog-langraphjs/blog.md

 }
 ```

-Also, we'll add a function that handles the conditional routing, under `sayBye`:
+Also, we'll add a function that handles the conditional routing under `sayBye`:

 ```ts
 function routeHumanOrRobot(state: HelloWorldGraphState) {